realworldocaml/book/book/compiler-backend.md

 code offset
 : Values that are relative to the starting code address

-The interpreter virtual machine only has seven registers in total: the program counter, stack pointer, accumulator, exception and argument pointers, and environment and global data.
+The interpreter virtual machine only has seven registers in total:
+- program counter,
+- stack, exception and argument pointers,
+- accumulator,
+- environment and global data.

 You can display the bytecode instructions in textual form via `-dinstr`.
 Try this on one of our earlier pattern-matching
 examples: